-4. Capabilities and Competencies.
+4. Capabilities and Competencies of Proposed Staff.

 This section should describe the experience and capability of the applicant organization, key staff, and any proposed subgrantees (including consultants) that the applicant will use to implement and manage this effort and the federal funds under this award, highlighting any previous experience implementing projects of similar scope, design, and magnitude.
 Applicants should address: